Pumpkin Crafts // How to Make Copper Leaf Pumpkins

 Step Three – Covering the Entire Pumpkin

-Once you have covered as much area as possible use your dry brush to gently remove any excess copper.
-As you discover small areas that aren’t covered, continue to add more copper.
+Once you have covered as much area as possible, use your dry brush to gently remove any excess copper.
+As you discover small areas that aren’t covered, add more copper.
 This is the step that surprised me the most.
-I could add the tiniest scrap of the copper to the pumpkin and it would cover it.
+I could add the tiniest scrap of the copper to the pumpkin, which would cover it.
 And it didn’t leave visible seams or edges.

 This is when I realized I love this process!

 At this point, you will discover some areas that need more glue.
-Gently reapply glue to the non-adhesive areas and wait thirty minutes.
+Gently reapply the glue to the non-adhesive areas and wait twenty minutes.

 This was the perfect opportunity for me to start on my next pumpkin.
-Can I just say at this point I was hooked on pumpkin crafts!
+At this point, I was hooked on pumpkin crafts!

 My second pumpkin was a lot easier.
-I had figured out that I didn’t have to be exact and covering a smaller area was a lot simpler to do.
+I had figured out that I didn’t have to be exact, and covering a smaller area was much simpler.

 Step Four – Applying the Sealer

 Can you believe how these turned out?
-This is the step where you want to lightly brush on a water-based sealer.
-My shipment was delayed so I will be doing that later today.
+To finish the copper pumpkins, lightly brush on a water-based sealer.

-This morning I walked into the kitchen just to make sure my new copper pumpkins looked as good in the light as they did last night.
-And then my sweet husband said, “Last night I wasn’t sure what you were doing, but today these look great”.
+The morning after I made these pumpkins, I walked into the kitchen to make sure my new copper pumpkins looked as good in the light as they did the night before.
+And then my sweet husband said, “Last night, I wasn’t sure what you were doing, but today these look great.”

 I am still blown away by how easy and inexpensive these pumpkins were to make.
 I love them and am already thinking of ways to do this again for the Christmas holiday.